-The Nanotechnology Awareness course is now online.
+The Nanotechnology Awareness (OHS_HS239) course is now online.

-It is required for all personnel working in laboratories engaging in research that involves the manipulations of engineered (not naturally occurring) nanomaterials.
+This, and HS240: Working Safely with Nanotechnology, are both required for all personnel working in laboratories engaging in research that involves the manipulations of engineered (not naturally occurring) nanomaterials.

 Pre-requisites: You must have successfully completed at least one of the following courses: